FilipSzm/CodeGauge/README.md

 ## Features

-- Measures code quality metrics such as complexity, duplication, and test coverage.
+- Measures code quality metrics such as complexity, lines of code, and number of functions.
 - Easy integration with existing Java projects using Gradle.

 ## Installation